 The “Two Steps, One Sticker” program has not changed the manner in which dealer plates are issued.
 TxDMV cannot verify inspection of a vehicle displaying dealer plates, nor will an inspection fee be collected.

 Dealer plates are not assigned to a vehicle; therefore, inspection cannot be verified as a condition of use.
 Vehicles with dealer plates must still have a valid inspection when operated on public roadways or be subject to citation by law enforcement.
 As a best practice, dealers should maintain a copy of the Vehicle Inspection Report (VIR) in a vehicle displaying dealer plates as proof of inspection.

-A Texas dealer must issue a Buyer Tag for every retail sale and ensure the vehicle has a current Texas inspection if the vehicle is going to be operated on Texas roadways.
+A Texas dealer must issue a Buyer's Tag for every retail sale and ensure the vehicle has a current Texas inspection if the vehicle is going to be operated on Texas roadways.
 This applies to vehicles sold to out-of-state or out-of-country purchasers (not to be titled in Texas).

-For out-of-state or out-of-country purchases (not to be titled in Texas), the $5 Buyer Tag Fee and the state portion of the inspection fee should be collected by the dealer and submitted to the tax office for processing.
-The dealer will need to provide the tax office with the Vehicle Identification Number for each vehicle where the Buyer Tag Fee and/or Inspection Fee is being submitted to the county for processing.
-The tax office will process the transaction through the Registration and Title System (RTS), which will query the state inspection database for verification of inspection and to confirm the amount due.
+For out-of-state or out-of-country purchases (not to be titled in Texas), the $5 Buyer Tag Fee and the state portion of the inspection fee should be collected by the dealer and submitted to the county tax office for processing.
+The dealer will need to provide the county tax office with the Vehicle Identification Number (VIN) for each vehicle where the Buyer's Tag Fee and/or Inspection Fee is being submitted to the county for processing.
+The county tax office will process the transaction through the Registration and Title System (RTS), which will query the state inspection database for verification of inspection and to confirm the amount due.
 The county will provide the dealer with a receipt specific to the transaction.

-Vehicles displaying a temporary dealer tag remain exempt from inspection
+Vehicles displaying a temporary dealer tag remain exempt from inspection.

-Temporary Converter Tag
+Converter's Temporary Tag